-The Center for Archaeological Studies employs a small group of people and is helped by a revolving cast of volunteers.
+The Center for Archaeological Studies employs a small group of people and is helped by a revolving cast of volunteers and student workers.
 We love hearing from you!
-Whether you are a student looking for information about careers in Texas Archaeology, or a CRM client, feel free to contact us via the emails below or at 512-245-2724 with any questions.
+Whether you are a student looking for information about careers in Texas Archaeology, or a CRM client, feel free to contact us with any questions.

 Dr. Todd M. Ahlman is the Director of the Center for Archaeological Studies.
 He is an anthropological archaeologist who has over 25 years of experience working on cultural resource management projects across the United States and Caribbean.
 His project experience includes managing projects in Texas as well as the Northwestern, Plains, Midwestern and Southeastern United States.
 His experience includes historic and prehistoric archaeological survey, evaluation, and data recovery, laboratory analyses of prehistoric and historical artifacts, as well as preparation of professional reports and project supervision.
 Dr. Ahlman has held entry-level to senior management positions in the public and private sectors, and understands the processes of project management and implementation for compliance and research archaeological projects.
 As CAS Director he manages compliance-related projects for the City of San Marcos, local governments, and private developers.
 The involvement of students and recent graduates on these projects helps prepare them for successful careers in the public and private sectors.